Before we introduce you to our elders, we’d like to tell you a little bit about why we have elders and what they do.

 Dr. Don Jones served as Emmanuel’s fifth pastor, beginning in 1979.
 In 1989 Paul Jones was called to join his father to serve as co-pastor.
 After three years of serving together, Pastor Don resigned to go into full time evangelism in July 1992.
 He was granted a Doctorate of Eschatology degree from International Seminary, Plymouth, Florida in June 1997.

 In 1998, Dr. Jones published his first book, Layman’s Commentary on Revelation.
 He followed with a 2nd edition and Study Guide to accompany it in June 2013.
 He continues to bless Emmanuel with his faithful teaching of God’s word and mentoring our present staff of pastors by serving as an Elder.
-Don has been married to Gloria for 59 years.
-They have 3 children; 9 grandchildren and 7 great-grandchildren.
+Don was married to Gloria for 61 years before she passed in 2020.
+He has 3 children; 9 grandchildren and 11 great-grandchildren.

 Dr. Barrett Duke is the Executive Director and Treasurer of the Montana Southern Baptist Convention.
 In this role he manages the association of Southern Baptist Churches in Montana and provides leadership to their commitment to work together to reach Montana and the world for Christ.
 Since beginning his position in January 2017, he and his wife, Denise, have traveled all over the state getting to know the pastors, their wives, and the churches.
 Barrett speaks regularly in the churches and Denise focuses on a ministry of encouragement to the pastors’ wives.